eddgr/not-instagram/README.md

 **Not Instagram** is an app built on Ruby on Rails and is not affiliated with Instagram.

 **Not Instagram** allows users to create posts by uploading photos (jpg, jpeg, png, and gif) with captions.
 These can later be edited or deleted by the user who posted them.
-Users can comment on other users posts.
+Users can comment or like other user's posts.

 Additionally, users can follow or be followed by other users and a new feed will be created on the home page that allows current users to see all the latest posts from users they follow.